su2code/su2code.github.io/_tutorials/compressible_flow/ActuatorDisk_VariableLoad/ActuatorDisk_VariableLoad.md

 ### Optimal Propeller Script

-As already anticipated, the [OptimalPropeller.py](https://github.com/su2code/SU2/tree/master/SU2_PY/OptimalPropeller.py) script can be used to automatically generate the propeller input data file.
+As already anticipated, the [OptimalPropeller.py](https://github.com/su2code/SU2/tree/master/SU2_PY/OptimalPropeller.py) script can be used to automatically generate the propeller input data file when the details on the variable load are not known.
-This script allows the user to use the `VARIABLE_LOAD` actuator disk type also in case the propeller details are not available (in particular when the overall parameters ar known, but not the exact load distribution).
+This script allows the user to use the `VARIABLE_LOAD` actuator disk type also when only total thrust is known.
+The variable load distribution is obtained by the inviscid theory of the optimal propeller [1].

 The input is interactive, and requires the following data:
-1. Number of radial stations.
+1. Number of radial stations (where local data should be generated).
 2. CT: the total thrust coefficient defined using the "Renard" definition.
 3. R: The propeller radius expressed in meters.
 4. r_hub: the hub radius expressed in meters.